unik-name/help-unikname/docs/5-security/securing-the-uns-network.md

 # How to participate in securing the network?

-The best way to participate in securing the network is [to become an UNS.network player](https://docs.uns.network/becoming-network-player.html)!
+The best way to participate in securing the network is [to become an unikname.network player](https://docs.unikname.network/becoming-network-player.html)!